vinaykul052-cloud/CodeAlpha_HangmanGame/README.md

 # CodeAlpha Internship Tasks

 Welcome to my CodeAlpha Internship repository.
-This repository contains the Python projects I completed as part of my internship tasks.
+This repository contains the Python projects.I completed as part of my internship tasks.
 Each task is implemented in a separate Python file with clear instructions and outputs.

 ---